EngrHashim160/Currency_Exchange/README.md

 ## API Used

 This project uses the ExchangeRate-API for fetching current exchange rates.
+You need to:

-For production use, you should register for your own API key at [ExchangeRate-API](https://www.exchangerate-api.com/).
+1. Register for your own API key at [ExchangeRate-API](https://www.exchangerate-api.com/)
+2. Add your API key to the `.env` file as `EXCHANGE_RATE_API_KEY=your_key_here`

+**Important Security Note**: Never commit your `.env` file or hardcode API keys in your code.
+The `.env` file should be added to your `.gitignore` to prevent accidentally exposing sensitive credentials.

 ## License